What are Examples of Civic Values? & Types – Latest

 • Participation: Actively participating in civic activities, such as voting, community service, and public engagement.

-• Community-mindedness: Prioritizing the well-being of the community and working towards the common good.
+• Community-mindedness: Prioritizing the community’s well-being and working towards the common good.

 • Environmental stewardship: Taking care of the environment and promoting sustainable practices.